arav06/aws-fundies/aws-security-compliance.md

 Integrates into services to create alerts

-It could be a malicious attack OR an employee logging in from a place where they should not be logging in from such as a coffee shop without a VPN and accessing an important resource
+If GuardDuty detects suspicious activity, it could be a malicious attack OR an employee logging in from a place where they should not be logging in from such as a coffee shop without a VPN and accessing an important resource

 ### Macie